 These figures refer to the past.
 If the currency of a financial product, financial service or its costs is different from your reference currency, the return and/or costs can increase or decrease as a result of currency fluctuations.
-Source for all data and chart (if not indicated otherwise): UBS Asset Management.
-YTD: year-to-date (since beginning of the year) UD: launch-to-date Reference Index in currency of share class (without costs)
+Source for all data and chart (if not indicated otherwise): UBS Asset Management

+YTD: year-to-date (since beginning of the year) Reference Index in currency of share class (without costs)

 The fund has been repositioned with effect of 29.11.2021.
-The name changed on 29.11.2021 from UBS (Lux) Equity SICAV - Global Income (USD) to UBS (Lux) Equity SICAV - Global Income Sustainable (USD).
+The name changed on 29.11.2021 from UBS (Lux) Equity SICAV - US Income (USD) to UBS (Lux) Equity SICAV - US Income Sustainable (USD)